Day 3 START

 Tsu Castle Ruins

-In 1570, Oda Nobunaga's younger brother, Nobukane, built Anotsu Castle.
-In 1610, Todo Takatora, who came to Tsu from Imabari, Iyo as the feudal lord of Iga and Ise provinces, carried out extensive renovations to Tsu Castle, laying the foundations for the town of Tsu as a full-fledged modern castle, castle town, and post town.
+In 1580, Nobukane, Oda Nobunaga’s younger brother, built Anotsu Castle.
+Todo Takatora, who arrived in Tsu from Imabari in Iyo as lord of both Iga and Ise provinces in 1608, carried out major renovations of Tsu Castle and laid the groundwork for the town of Tsu to function both as a castle town and post station.
+Today, the inner citadel, the west citadel, and part of the inner moat remain, and the site has been maintained as a public park.

 25minutes by car